-□ 3.
-Cut a slot in the fuselage on the right side large enough to accommodate the servo connector in the locations shown in the picture.
-Their exact placement will depend on where the servo lead wires exit out of the aileron servo being used.
+↓ 4.
+Cut a slot in the fuse on the right side large enough to accommodate the servo connector in the location shown in the picture.
+The exact placement will depend on the servo manufacturer and where the servo lead wire exits out of the aileron servo being used.